anakin124/CSC360_Project/Documentation/StepbyStep.md

 # A Step by Step Guide to Replicate This Project
 ## Step 1: Setting up VMs
-The first step will be to make 4 different vms.
+The first step will be to make 5 different vms.
 I will list the steps for what to download on each of the VM's here.
 When you first make these VM's you can use default VMWare settings and use NAT internet.
 This will be changed later but makes it easy to install the required softwares.
+IMPORTANT NOTE: For VM's 1-4 the iso file should be the latest version of lubuntu.
+For VM5 the iso should be the latest version of PFSense.
-### VM 1- HTTP Server
+### VM 1- HTTP Website Server
 This VM will need the necessary software to host a website and will have to download the code from this repository.
 It will need to download python which can be done from the terminal with this command.
 ```